orionrobots/orionrobots.github.io/products/arduino-leonardo-board-with-headers.md

 It has a number of IO pins for interfacing inputs like buttons and sensors, and outputs for driving lights, motors and other devices.

 It can be programmed with a freely downloadable app for Windows, Mac and Linux with a large community and many example programs to test with.
-A standard Micro USB cable is all thats needed to plug it in.
+A standard Micro USB cable is all that's needed to plug it in.

 This Arduino Leonardo can also be programmed to act as some standard USB type devices - so you could have sensors in a robot or gadget behaving like a keyboard - cool!